 Applications will be reviewed by the Housing Advisory Board and scored using a scoring rubric.
 The Housing Advisory Board’s recommendations for funding will be forwarded to the Town Council for consideration.

+AHTF applications will be accepted three times per year (~ every 4 months):

+February, award in April

+June, award in September

+October, award in January

-CDBG applications will be reviewed by a review committee consisting of Town of Chapel Hill staff and representatives of either the Human Services or Housing Advisory Board.
+CDBG & HOME CDBG applications will be reviewed by a review committee consisting of Town of Chapel Hill staff and representatives of either the Human Services or Housing Advisory Board.
 The recommendations for funding will be forwarded to the Chapel Hill Town Council for consideration.

 HOME applications will be reviewed by the HOME Program Review Committee consisting of an elected official and staff person from each participating jurisdiction, and approved by the governing bodies of Orange County, Chapel Hill, Carrboro, and Hillsborough.

 Applications for both programs will be evaluated based on how well the proposed projects fulfill the priorities in the 5-Year Consolidated Plan (see Attachment 3), whether they meet one or more of the three National Objectives (CDBG only), the quality of the proposal, and the capacity of the agency.
 In addition, the Town and County will seek citizen input through public forums.
-See Attachment 4 for a tentative schedule for development of the Community Development and HOME Program plans.
+See Attachment 4 for a schedule of application deadlines for the Affordable Housing Trust Fund and for a tentative schedule the Community Development and HOME Program plans.

 Construction projects in Chapel Hill must also support the goals of the Affordable Housing Strategy adopted by the Town Council in June 2011 or the Affordable Rental Housing Strategy adopted in 2014.

-Applicants should understand that this is a competitive application process for limited funding.
-There may be applications for projects that satisfy many of the evaluation criteria but are not funded.
-Successful applications may be funded for less than the amount requested.

-Please be as accurate as possible in your application.
-If funds are awarded, information submitted in this application will be used to develop a Performance Agreement for your project.
-Please notify Town/County staff of any changes to your proposed project as soon as possible.

 DETAILED APPLICATION INSTRUCTIONS

+AHTF Applications may be submitted by hand to the Chapel Hill Office of Housing and Community, Chapel Hill Town Hall, Third Floor, or by mail to:

+Sarah Vinas, the Office of Housing and Community

+Town of Chapel Hill

+405 Martin Luther King Jr. Blvd.

+Chapel Hill, NC 27514

+Applications can also be sent via email to the Town’s Housing and Community staff at ahtf@townofchapelhill.org.
+Note: If an electronic copy is sent, remember to scan and email the signature page with original signatures to this email address.

 CDBG Applications may be submitted by hand to the Chapel Hill Planning Department, Chapel Hill Town Hall, Third Floor, or by mail to:

 Renee Moye, Community Development Planner, Housing and Community